periods after childbirth: better understanding the return from childbirth

-Immediately after giving birth, women experience very heavy bleeding.
-This bleeding is very heavy during the first 5 to 7 days of the immediate postpartum period and lasts between 3 and 4 weeks.
-But this is not a period!
-So when does menstruation really return after baby?
+Immediately after childbirth, women experience heavy bleeding.
+This bleeding is very abundant during the first 5 to 7 days of the immediate post-partum period, and lasts between 3 and 4 weeks.
+But this is not periods !
+So when do periods really return after baby?

-The return of childbirth is the name given to the first menstrual period that returns after the delivery of the mother who did not have a period during pregnancy.
-Indeed, after having carried life for 9 months after the arrival of the baby, the hormonal system gradually starts to function normally again.
-The body starts to produce estrogen and progesterone, which are essential hormones for the cycle to function.
-Fertility and menstruation return.
+What is the return of childbirth after childbirth?Visit return of diapers and the name given to first menses that return after the birth of a mother who has not had periods speaker.
+After carrying life for 9 months following the arrival of the baby, the hormonal system gradually returns to normal.
+The body begins to produce estrogen and progesterone which are essential hormones for cycle operation.
+Fertility and periods are back.

-he reappearance of menstruation after the arrival of the baby is very difficult to predict from one menstruating person to another and will also depend on different factors such as,breastfeeding and your hormonal system !
-In the maternity hospital where you are going to give birth, it is possible that the midwives, gynecologists or nursery assistants explain to you that menstrual discharge can return between 6 and 8 weeks after the birth.
-Some numbers to know:
+When do periods begin after childbirth?he reappearance of periods after lhe arrival of a baby is very important. difficult to predict from one menstruating person to another and will also depend on various factors such asbreastfeeding and your hormonal system !
+In the maternity hospital where you'll be giving birth, midwives, gynaecologists or nursery assistants may explain that menstrual discharge is a serious problem. may return between 6 and 8 weeks after birth.
+A few facts and figures :

-- 92% of women who do not breastfeed have their periods after 3 months
+- 92% of women who don't breastfeed have their menstrual periods return every 3 months.

-- 1 out of 4 womenbefore their child is 6 months old
+- 1 in 4 womenbefore their child is 6 months old

-- Finally, the rest of the women have their periods after 9 months.
+- Finally, the remaining women have them after 9 months.

-For many mothers, menstruation after the arrival of the baby is often confused with lochia, which is bleeding that becomes more abundant 10 to 12 days after the birth for 48 hours.
+For many moms, periods after baby's arrival is often confused with lochia, which is bleeding that becomes more abundant 10 to 12 days after childbirth and lasts for 48 hours.

-They allow theexpulsion of the residues of the pregnancy under the effect of the uterine contractions, the trenches.
-They can be quite unpleasant, after having already undergone hours of contractions during the labor phase!
-These blood flows through the cervix contain blood, blood clots which are uterine residues, debris of the placenta membrane.
-The lochiae take on several aspects and colors over the days: First bright red or black, then light colored and then pinkish and finally the vaginal secretions become white or yellowish or dark brown and very little abundant.
-Lochia is completely natural and allows the uterus to return to its original size!
-They occur when the baby is delivered vaginally or by cesarean section.
+It is theexpulsion of pregnancy residues under the effect of uterine contractions.
+These can be quite uncomfortable, after you've already undergone hours of contractions during labor!
+These bloody discharges through the cervix contain blood and blood clots, which are uterine residue and debris from the placental membrane.
+The lochia takes on different appearances and colors over the days: first bright red or black, then light-colored, then pinkish, and finally the vaginal secretions become white or yellowish or dark brown and very scanty.
+Lochia are completely natural and allow the uterus to return to its original size!
+They occur when the baby is delivered vaginally or by Caesarean section.

 All menstruating women are different.
-Menstruation may come back smoothly with a light discharge, or the flow of blood may be much heavier than before pregnancy.
-The menstrual flow may be completely disrupted.
+The periods may return smoothly, with light discharge, or the flow of blood may be much heavier than before pregnancy.
+Menstrual flow may be completely disrupted.

-It may be lighter, heavier and more irregular.
-Menstrual periods after you are in the maternity ward may be more viscous and contain blood clots from the healing of the uterine wall.
+Menstrual flow may be lighter, heavier and more irregular.
+Menstrual periods after your stay in the maternity ward may be more viscous, containing blood clots from the healing of the uterine wall.

-It may take a few cycles for your body to regain stability and regularity.
-As with the first period, it is a new set up of the whole hormonal system.
+It will probably take a few cycles for your body to regain stability and regularity.
+As with the first periods, the whole hormonal system has to be reset.

-When the mother breastfeeds her baby, the sucking of the child during suckling increases and stimulates the secretion of prolactin to promote milk production.
+When a mother breastfeeds her baby, the child's suction during suckling increases, stimulating the secretion of prolactin to promote milk production.
 This hormone also has the effect of blocking ovulation and the menstrual cycle.

-It is possible to have an impact on the occurrence of menstruation by practicing the LAM method which is the method of breastfeeding and amenorrhea.
-This method is used as a contraceptive but also in managing the return of childbirth.
-Keep in mind that the woman should breastfeed her baby exclusively, without giving him a bottle of formula or solid food.
-Breastfeeding should be done on demand, day and night, with a minimum of 6 feedings per day and a maximum of 6 hours between two feedings at night, and 4 hours during the day.
+It is possible to have an impact on the onset of menstruation by practicing the LAM method, which is the breastfeeding and amenorrhea method.
+This method is used both as a contraceptive and to manage the return of childbirth.
+Keep in mind that the woman must feed her baby exclusively at the breast, without giving him a bottle of artificial milk or solid food.
+Breastfeeding must be on demand, day and night, with a minimum of 6 feeds a day and a maximum of 6 hours between feeds at night, and 4 hours during the day.

 What contraception should I choose after giving birth?

-After the birth and if you do not want a new pregnancy and you resume sexual activity, it is recommended to use contraception.
-It will be offered to you at the maternity hospital and the subject will be discussed with your gynecologist or health care professional 6 weeks later.
-You should know that this subject is very important because you can be fertile before your menstrual flow shows its nose!
-Fertilization and a new pregnancy is therefore quite possible.
+After childbirth, if you don't want to become pregnant again and are resuming sexual activity, we recommend that you use contraception.
+You will be offered contraception at the maternity hospital, and the subject will be discussed with your gynecologist or health care professional 6 weeks later.
+This is a very important subject, as you may be fertile before your menstrual flow starts!
+Fertilization and a new pregnancy are therefore quite possible.

-Some methods of contraception that you can use after giving birth:
+Some contraception methods you can use after giving birth:

-- The use of a copper or hormonal IUD can be put in place in the 2nd month after delivery.
+- A copper or hormonal IUD can be inserted in the 2nd month after childbirth.